High-level CLI for Git

 You can create new pull requests for repositories hosted on:

-When using self-hosted versions of these services, you can configure the hosting service type with the code-hosting-driver setting.
+You can configure the hosting platform type with the hosting-platform setting.

-When using SSH identities, this command uses the hostname in the code-hosting-origin-hostname setting.
+When using SSH identities, this command uses the hostname in the hosting-origin-hostname setting.

 git ship [branch name] [-m message]

 The ship command ("let's ship this feature") merges a completed feature branch into the main branch and removes the feature branch.
-Before the merge it syncs the branch to be shipped.
 After the merge it pushes the main branch to share the new commit on it with the rest of the world.

 Git ship opens the default editor with a prepopulated commit message that you can modify.
 You can submit an empty commit message to abort the shipping process.

 This command ships only direct children of the main branch.
-To ship a nested feature branch, you need to first ship or kill all its ancestor branches.
+To ship a child branch, you need to first ship or kill all its ancestor branches.

 If your origin server deletes shipped branches, for example GitHub's feature to automatically delete head branches, you can disable deleting remote branches.